Pritamneeviq57/ai-agent/SCHEDULED_WORKFLOW.md

 - **Crontab:** `0 */6 * * *` (Every 6 hours: 12:00 AM, 6:00 AM, 12:00 PM, 6:00 PM)
 - **Or use:** "Every 6 hours" in cron-job.org

-**Purpose:** Fetches meetings from Graph API (last 1 day), fetches transcripts for all meetings, and processes those without existing summaries
+**Purpose:** Fetches all Teams meeting transcriptions from the last 1 day to now from Graph API (using user ID).
+If transcriptions are available, checks if summary exists - if yes, skips; if not, generates summary and sends email.

 **Note:** This is the only endpoint you need to schedule.
 It handles everything:
-- Fetches meetings from Graph API (last 1 day)
+- Fetches meetings from Graph API (last 1 day to now) using user ID
-- Fetches transcripts for all meetings from last 1 day
+- Fetches transcriptions for all meetings (using user ID)
-- Checks database to skip meetings with existing summaries
+- Checks database to skip meetings with existing summaries (before fetching transcript to save API calls)
+- Only processes meetings with available transcriptions
-- Generates summaries and sends emails for meetings without summaries
+- Generates summaries and sends emails for meetings without existing summaries

 ## Configuration